Adapted from Starfighter Command Records and Trial Transcripts

 Dear Sirs:

 I find myself in a moral dilemma.
 After crashing on a deserted planet I spent several months in the company of a young female bug named Ankneesheia.
 She was a weapons officer on a fighter I shot down.
 She was the only survivor from her ship that crashed not far from where I crashed.
 I found her, carried her back to my ship, and tended to her wounds.
 Basically, I saved her life.
 We were down on the planet together for about two months, and I got to know her quite well.
 She was a very nice young woman prone to standing naked under an ice cold waterfall near where my ship went down.
-When search-and-rescue picked us up I thought that would be the end of it.
+When search-

 Several days later an interrogation team member asked me to visit the prisoner, which I was happy to do.
 What I saw tore out my heart, and I cannot in good conscience condemn her to the life that we have planned for her.
 Effective today I resign.
 I plan to return this young woman to her home.
 She lives on the bugs' home world.
-This is a one-way ticket.
-I have loaded up my fighter with all the equipment that I think will help me to survive on the bugs' world.
+This is a one-

 I have repaired my fighter the best I can and it is equipped for long range scouting.
 The stealth equipment is only partially functional.
-I will map as much of the bugs' solar system and planet as best I can before I set the self-destruct and eject.
-What will happen after that is anybody's guess.
-No matter what happens to me we will have finally gotten the bugs' home world coordinates.
+I will map as much of the bugs' solar system and planet as best I can before I set the self-

 So far the bugs would rather die than give up the location of their home world.
 I may at long last achieve what so many others have failed to do: find the location of the bugs' home world.
 I think it is well worth the price I may have to pay to follow my heart.